mschluper/puzzle/README.md

 # How to use

 Microsoft Visual Studio Community 2017 can be used to run the solution.

+Hit F5 to run.
+Depending on your computer speed, you can see the app find the word DEMOCRACY using URL api/Words/DEM,RCO,AOY in the allotted 5 seconds.
+If you change the allotted time to 1 (second) it may not find the word DEMOCRACY.